rememberSoftwares/yacana/README.md

 # Printing the LLM's response
 print(f"The AI response to our task is : {my_message.content}")
 ```
-There you go !
+There you go!
 Give it a try.

-ℹ️ Note that we used duck typing, wich is postfixing all variables declaration with their type `my_message: Message`.
-Yacana's source code is entirely duck typed so that your IDE always know what type it's dealing with and proposes you with the best methods and arguments.
-We recommand that you do the same as  it's the industry's best strandard.
+ℹ️ Note that we used duck typing, which is postfixing all variables declaration with their type `my_message: Message`.
+Yacana's source code is entirely duck-typed so that your IDE always knows what type it's dealing with and proposes you with the best methods and arguments.
+We recommend that you do the same as  it's the industry's best standards.

 ---

-Dont like having 100 lines of code for something simple ?
-Then chain them all in one line !
+Don't like having 100 lines of code for something simple?
+Then chain them all in one line!
 ```
 # First, let's make a basic AI agent
 agent1 = Agent("AI assistant", "llama3:8b", system_prompt="You are a helpful AI assistant")

 # Creating the task, solving it, extracting the result, printint the result
-print(f"The AI response to our task is : {Task(f'Solve the equation 2 + 2 and output the result', agent1).solve().content}")
+print(f"The AI response to our task is: {Task(f'Solve the equation 2 + 2 and output the result', agent1).solve().content}")
 ```
 🤔 If I were you I would do the message extraction on one line and the print on a new one.
 Let's not one-line things that much 😅.

 ### Chaining Tasks

 Chaining Tasks is nothing more than just calling a second Task with the same Agent.
 Agents keep track of the History of what they did (aka the Tasks they solved).
 So just call a second Task and assign the same Agent.
-For instance let's multiply by 2 the result of initial Task.
+For instance, let's multiply by 2 the result of the initial Task.
 Append this to our current script:

 ```
 task2_result: str = Task(f'Multiply by 2 our previous result', agent1).solve().content